 Conversely, don’t make out that people with disability are victims or objects of pity

-Just because a person experiences disability, it does not make them weak, a victim or someone to be pitied.
-Examples of language that can imply people should be pitied include “suffering from…”, “struck down by…”, and “afflicted by/with…”.
+Just because a person experiences disability, it doesn't make them weak, a victim or someone to be pitied.
+Examples of language that can imply people should be pitied include: “suffering from…”, “struck down by…”, and “afflicted by/with…”.
 We try to remove the emotion from the language, for example, “Paul experiences depression”, “Ravi developed Multiple Sclerosis”, or “Katya has epilepsy”.

 People are not ‘bound’ by their wheelchairs

 The term wheelchair-bound is one that is commonly used in mainstream media, and it is one that really irritates (and often offends) many people with disability, and anyone with any knowledge of the Social Model of disability.
-A person who uses a wheelchair is not bound by the chair; they are enabled and liberated by it, it can become an extension of their body.
+A person who uses a wheelchair is not bound by the chair; they are enabled and liberated by it – it can become an extension of their body.
 “Confined to a wheelchair” is equally as negative.
-AND uses “wheelchair user” or “person who uses a wheelchair”, instead.
+We say “wheelchair user” or “person who uses a wheelchair”, instead.

 ‘Disclosure’ can imply secrets and lies

-At AND we are moving away from the traditional terminology of ‘disclosure of disability’ (in a workplace setting), as it can make it seem like the person is divulging a secret.
+At AND, we're moving away from the traditional terminology of "disclosure of disability" (in a workplace setting), as it can make it seem like the person is divulging a secret.
 We avoid “declaration of disability” for similar reasons.
 We also tend to steer clear of the increasingly popular phrase “identify as a person with disability”, as this brings with it a whole range of other issues around identity and belonging.
 Someone may have impairment, but still not identify as a person with disability.
 We now tend to use the simple phrase “choose to share information about their disability/impairment”, when talking about a person’s choice to let their employer or colleagues know about their disability or specific requirements.
 You can read more about sharing disability information in our Sharing and Monitoring Disability Information in your Workforce Guide.

 “Differently abled”, “people of all abilities”, “disAbility”, “diffAbled”, “special needs” and the like, are all euphemistic and can be considered patronising.
 While the intention is usually good, these phrases tend to fall into the trap of making people with disability out to be special or inspirational, just for living with disability (see above point).